UbiquityRobotics/ubiquity_motor/Firmware_and_Hardware_Revisions.md

 * `5.2` A major revision placed into production in early April 2020.
     * The CAD system was changed to be a full KiCAD based design.
 This was a huge change that required renumbering of most all of the part reference designators and of course the goal was after it was done to have an identical board.
     * An onboard 3.3V regulator supplies the onboard 3.3V for some parts.
 This means that we no longer put the Raspberry Pi 3.3 at risk that can destroy a Raspberry Pi.
 This also means we have more current locally on 3.3V.
-    * Two leds now indicate serial traffic has made it through the level converters.
+    * Two leds SIN and SOUT now indicate serial traffic has made it through the level converters.
 This is a huge debug assist as we can tell if the host raspberry Pi is actively talking and can detect failures in level converters.
+These are located near the top of the MCB and in center of the board.
     * A WiFi led has been added so for users who do not use a sonar board they can see the state of the WiFi for Hotspot or user wifi connect debug.
     * Added optional 2-pin connectors for wheel breaks.
 Normally not loaded.
     * Two of the Analog pins now are fed with multiple resistors to allow verification that the 4 power supplies are ok AND to set power-on options.